Bilkouristas/DevSecOps-toolcha1n/README.md

 For showcase purposes we test 2 common OWASP vulnerable apps the WebGoat and Juice Shop(the continuation project of bodgeit store)

-WebGoat is older and thus written in Java
+WebGoat is older and thus written in Java while
 Juice Shop is more modern and thus written in JS